 What Are Your Thanksgiving Family Traditions?

-Most of all, when I think of Thanksgiving, I think of making gingerbread houses.
-I don't know who came up with the idea, but I learned when I was older that it was a way for me and my siblings to do something fun while the grownups prepared the meal.
-It kept us from running around and being in the way.
-We kids would sit at my grandma’s table and create houses.
-Somehow it always became a competition to see who could make the best house or who could get through the whole craft without eating all their candy before their house was finished.
+What I remember most about Thanksgiving though was our family tradition of making gingerbread houses.
+I don't know who came up with the idea, but it was explained to me when I was older that the purpose was to keep me and my siblings from being under foot while the grownups prepared the meal.
+We kids would sit at the table and create gingerbread houses and somehow it always became a competition to see who could make the best house or who could get through the whole craft without eating all of their candy before their house was finished.

 My husband and I are still working on what our family Thanksgiving traditions will be.
 So far, we're making gingerbread houses of our own and we've also got a tablecloth that we write our name, the date, and what we're thankful for.
 We pull it out each year and add to it and it's fun to see what we've been thankful for through the years.

 Is there something special that you and your family or friends do together every year for Thanksgiving that you think my family would also love to do?
 Be sure to leave a comment below- I can't wait to hear your ideas!